 They did manage to leave behind some Italian remnants, which is obvious in this dish of tender kale with carrots, onions, and spices, homemade cashew and soy milk cheese, spicy tomato sauce, and noodles.

 As you might have guessed from the name, the cookbook calls to make these as roll-ups.
 However, I made the dish like a standard lasagna, because my noodles didn’t need to be boiled first.
 It seemed easier to just put everything in a baking dish and call it a day.

 (Since the noodles needed to soak up more of the liquid, I doubled the amount of tomato sauce.)

 The end result was excellent with a spicy kick that’s a break from ordinary lasagna.

 So after a month of endless Ethiopian dishes, am I ready to take a break?

-Absolutely not.
-I have awaze tofu marinating in the refrigerator right this second, and I had chickpea flour pancakes for breakfast.
+I have awaze tofu marinating in the refrigerator right this second.
+And I had chickpea flour pancakes for breakfast.

 If you love Ethiopian food or trying new things, I absolutely recommend this cookbook.
 The recipes may look daunting at first.
 But after the seasoned oil has been made, many of the dishes are surprisingly weeknight-friendly, especially if you can pull frozen injera out of the freezer.

 I also think that some people may be intimidated by the unfamiliar names of the dishes.
 However, there are full descriptions of all of the dishes.